raspberrypilearning/python-web-server-with-flask/worksheet.md

 # Build a Web Server with Python Flask

-Installing the lightweight web framework Flask and setting up a basic web server with different pages using HTML, CSS and Python.
+How to install the lightweight web framework Flask and set up a basic web server with different pages using HTML, CSS and Python.

 ## Installing pip and Flask